-The ease-of-use of an approach reflects the level of inconvenience imposed to end users.
-Methods of confidential storage and deletion that are too hard to use will either encourage users to circumvent the methods or discourage users from using them entirely [Whitten and Tygar 1999].
-Some aspects of the user model examined include:
+The ease-of-use of an approach reflects the level of inconvenience imposed on end users.
+Methods of confidential storage and deletion that are too hard to use will either encourage users to circumvent them or discourage users from using them entirely [Whitten and Tygar 1999].
+Some aspects of the user model examined include

-- The number of times a person must enter an encryption key per session - The ease with which the method is invoked - The number of encryption keys or passwords a person or a system must remember
+-the number of times a person must enter an encryption key per session;

+- -the ease with which the method is invoked; and - -the number of encryption keys or passwords a person or a system must remember.